vgebrev/tesla-tuition-videos/README.md

 * Access the front-end through the front-end tunnel URL.
 * Authenticate users and redirect back to that URL.
 * Front-end calls the API through the API tunnel URL.
-* API initiates payments with Payfast.
+* API initiates payments with Payfast (Sandbox).
-* Front-end triggers Payfast onsite modal.
+* Front-end triggers Payfast (Sandbox) onsite modal.
-* Payfast confirms payments with the API.
+* Payfast (Sandbox) confirms payments with the API.
-* Payfast redirects back to front-end when payments are completed/cancelled.
+* Payfast (Sandbox) redirects back to front-end when payments are completed/cancelled.